-Section of GFP Verification Items Land Tenure Required at Material to Review Level of Professional Judgment Verification Review Guidelines 3.9, 7.2 SS9 Proper Notification Communities and Communal Lands Public and Private lands All Verifications A description of how notices of assemblies took place in order to include as many people as possible.
-A description of how notices of public meetings took place in order to include as many people as possible.
-Low Verification is complete if: the Project Report or Annual Monitoring Report includes a description of Assembly/pubic meeting notices indicating a high level of effort to communicate with the community/neighboring landowners regarding the Assembly/meeting in which the project was discussed. verifier has interviewed the Project Coordinator independent of the project developer and may interview additional community members/neighboring landowners present at the Assembly(ies)/meeting(s) to determine if notes are consistent with participant testimonies.

-Section of GFP Verification Items Land Tenure Required at Material to Review Level of Professional Judgment Verification Review Guidelines 3.9, 7.2 SS10 Participation Communities and Communal Lands All Verifications Copies of sign-in sheets that are attached to the Assembly agenda.
+Section of MFP Verification Items Required at Material to Review Level of Professional Judgment and Verification Review Guidelines 3.9, 7.2 SS8 Proper Notification All Verifications A description of how notices of assemblies took place in order to include as many people as possible.
+Verification is complete if: the Project Report or Annual Monitoring Report includes a description of Assembly notices indicating a high level of effort to communicate with the community regarding the Assembly in which the project was discussed and voted on. verifier has interviewed the Project Coordinator independent of the project developer and may interview additional community members present at the Assembly(ies) to determine if notes are consistent with community members testimonies.
+3.9, 7.2 SS9 Participation All Verifications Copies of sign-in sheets that are attached to the Assembly agenda.
 Assembly Act that summarizes community comments.
 Project Report or Annual Monitoring Report.
-Very low Verification is complete if : copies of the sign-in sheets are included in the Project Report or Annual Monitoring Report. summary of how members of the community will/have been incorporated in the design, development, and ongoing MRV was included in the Project Report or Annual Monitoring Report. summary notes of any comments raised during the Assembly(ies) in which the project was discussed are included in the Project Report or Annual Monitoring Report. verifier has interviewed the Project Coordinator independent of the project developer and may interview additional community members present at the Assembly(ies) to determine if notes are consistent with community or communal group members testimonies.
+Very low Verification is complete if: copies of the sign-in sheets are included in the Project Report or Annual Monitoring Report. summary of how members of the community will/have been incorporated in the design, development, and ongoing MRV was included in the Project Report or Annual Monitoring Report. summary notes of any comments raised during the Assembly(ies) in which the project was discussed are included in the Project Report or Annual Monitoring Report. verifier has interviewed the Project Coordinator independent of the project developer and may interview additional community members present at the Assembly(ies) to determine if notes are consistent with community members testimonies.
+3.9, 7.2 SS10 Meeting Documentation All Verifications Assembly Act, accompanied with a description of how and when the Assembly Very low Verification is complete if: